May 7, 2016

 It's important to note, however, that you are not simply telling people what to do and sending them off to carry out your plans.
 To learn the ins and outs of a company or organization, you'll need to work closely with members at all levels.
 This will allow you to see what is working well and note any areas that need more efficient methods.
 This could include a wide variety of responsibilities, such as changing the floor plan of an emergency room to allow for better flow into other regions of the hospital.
 You may even suggest cutting down on unnecessary communications to shorten the work day.

 Feedback is a huge part of being a manager, so asking questions and being a good listener is very important.
 You're not just a supervisor; you're working to better the workplace as a whole.
-To do this effectively, you'll need the help of of your entire team.
+To do this effectively, you'll need the help your entire team.

 If you're considering a career in management, you should first consider the skills that you'll need to excel in one of these roles.
 For example, those with excellent problem solving abilities make excellent leaders in the field of management.
 As a manager, you'll use critical thinking skills to come up with creative solutions.
 If you work in healthcare and emergency care settings, staying calm in the face of adversity while accomplishing objectives will convey a sense of control to your employees.
 If you enjoy finding ways to help staff members perform at their best in a safe environment, you may find an MS in Management is a good fit for you.